subsecondtdd/subsecondtdd.org/Intro.md

-# Subsecond TDD
+# Sub-Second TDD

-Subsecond TDD is an approach to building complex software, optimised for developer productivity and happiness.
+Sub-Second TDD is an approach to building complex software, optimised for developer productivity and happiness.

 ## Fail fast first

 There is one rule: don't let slow tests break your flow.

-Subsecond TDD offers most of the value of very high-level tests (usually called acceptance tests or system tests)  in a way that scales better than traditional approaches.
+Sub-Second TDD offers most of the value of very high-level tests (usually called acceptance tests or system tests)  in a way that scales better than traditional approaches.

 System tests and automated acceptance tests usually simulate a production environment as accurately as possible, in order to achieve the highest level of confidence in the correctness of the system under test.